exu/go-workshops/README.md

-There is no README.md for ([code for: Stdlib Regexp](https://github.com/exu/go-workshops/tree/master/180-stdlib-regexp)) use %!s(MISSING) link to follow code examples
+There is no README.md for Stdlib Regexp use ([code for: Stdlib Regexp](https://github.com/exu/go-workshops/tree/master/180-stdlib-regexp)) link to follow code examples